13 April 2023

 What do you see as the challenges facing the industry?

-I think the need to improve diversity and the work to improve gender inequality remain some of the main challenges the industry faces.
+the work to improve gender inequality remain some of the main challenges the industry faces.
 With the UK government’s goal to become Net Zero, the sector needs to accelerate progress in order to shift perceptions towards low carbon heating and further financial support and industry supporting initiatives are needed.

 What would you say to other women who are considering coming into the heat pump industry?

-Don’t be afraid to try something new and try an alternative path – the most important thing is to follow your passions and don’t let anything stop that.
+and try an alternative path – the most important thing is to follow your passions and don’t let anything stop that.
 We need to get women excited about a career in renewables and low carbon heating, there is an enormous opportunity for people of all backgrounds to take advantage of this varied and hugely rewarding career path.

 Outside of work

-I love gardening when I get time and have an allotment which is sometimes just a field of weeds due to work commitments, but I’m hopeful about growing lots of fruit and veg there this year.
+an allotment which is sometimes just a field of weeds due to work commitments, but I’m hopeful about growing lots of fruit and veg there this year.

 I’m a keen hill walker and think anyone who enjoys walking up mountains for fun would make a great heat pump installer, as you are frequently out in all weathers dealing with the challenges that are thrown at you.